acoupi/acoupi/docs/source/development/how_it_works.rst

-The document delves into the technologies utilized to ensure the seamless operation of user-defined programs on edge devices, providing insights into the robust integration that drives Acoupi's functionality.
+The document delves into the technologies utilized to ensure the seamless operation of user-defined programs on edge devices, providing insights into the integration that drives Acoupi's functionality.

 1. What is a Program?
 ---------------------

-In the context of Acoupi, a program signifies a structured collection of tasks orchestrated to establish a distinct configuration for acoustic monitoring.
+In the context of Acoupi, a program consists of a structured collection of tasks orchestrated to establish a distinct configuration for acoustic monitoring.
 Acoupi offers users the flexibility to either develop custom programs or deploy existing ones, detailed instructions for which can be found in the program reference.

 Programs are represented as importable subclasses of :class:`acoupi.programs.AcoupiProgram`.
 Any module accessible via the Python